-- Slide the panels down between the clips, and secure them in place with screws. double check that your panel is level.
+- Slide the panels down between the clips, and secure them in place with screws.
+Double check that your panel is level.

-- Finish the post with by screwing on a postcap.
+- Finish the post by screwing on a postcap.
 Make sure you pre-drill the screw holes to avoid splitting the wood.